 Is a review needed if another campus unit has an approved TAR?

-Yes, a review is needed even if another department has an approved TAR.
-Adding more users may change the accessibility impact and/or security risk.
-Prior reviews can expedite TAR reviews.
+Yes, a review is needed even if another department has an approved TAR, unless the product or service is on the pre-approved list.
+Adding more users may change the support model, accessibility impact, and/or security risk.
+Prior reviews can expedite new TAR reviews.
 Please reference the previously approved TAR in the notes section of the form.
 Technology acquired by more than one unit is considered for campus-wide acquisition and pre-approval.

 Is a review needed if the technology is already used at another CSU campus?

 Yes, a review is needed even if another CSU campus has already acquired the technology.
-Information Security and Accessibility reviews and copies of contracts from other campuses help expedite TAR reviews.
-After submitting the TAR form reply to the service request confirmation email and attach any reviews or contracts from other campuses.
+Information Security and Accessibility reviews copies of contracts from other campuses to help expedite TAR reviews.
+Submit the TAR form with any supporting documentation you have, such as: emails, another campus' Higher Education Cloud Vendor Assessment Tool (HECVAT), etc.

 Is a review needed if the technology has an existing system-wide agreement?

 Yes, a review is needed even if there is an existing agreement with the Chancellor’s Office.
 Information Security and Accessibility reviews, links to CSYou Contract Store documents, and copies of contracts help expedite TAR reviews.
-After submitting the TAR form reply to the service request confirmation email and attach any reviews or contracts from the Chancellor’s Office.
+Submit the TAR form with any supporting documentation you have, such as: emails, another campus’ Higher Education Cloud Vendor Assessment Tool (HECVAT), a contract, etc.

 Is a review needed if I am the only user of the technology?

-Yes, a review is needed even if used by one individual.
-Technology that stores or processes sensitive data or connects to the campus network has a security risk.
-Technology used to create or manage content can introduce accessibility barriers for other individuals.
+Yes, a review is needed even if used by one employee, unless it’s for online instruction of 20 or fewer employees.
+Technology that stores or processes sensitive data or connects to the campus network may impact other software on laptops/desktop computers or could have a security risk.
+Technology used to create or manage information can introduce accessibility barriers for other individuals.
+In addition, the TAR process helps centrally collect and manage the campus IT software and services inventory to demonstrate compliance with software licensing requirements.
 Technology acquired by more than one unit is considered for campus-wide acquisition and pre-approval.